mahdjalili/htmldocs-server/README.md

-## HTMLDocs Local API Server
+## htmldocs Local API Server

-This Bun-powered service exposes your local `@templates` collection through an HTTP API compatible with the hosted HTMLDocs endpoints.
+This Bun-powered service exposes your local `@templates` collection through an HTTP API compatible with the hosted [htmldocs](https://htmldocs.com) endpoints.
 It renders the React templates directly from disk using the HTMLDocs renderer and Playwright to emit PDFs.

 ### Prerequisites